-- Terrestrial and satellite-based tracking and messaging that allows us to communicate with our drivers, obtain load position updates, provide our customers with freight visibility, and download operating information such as fuel mileage and idling time for the tractor engines and temperature setting and run time for the temperaturecontrol units on our trailers. - Freight optimization software that assists us in selecting loads that match our overall criteria, including profitability, repositioning, identifying capacity for expedited loads, driver availability and home time, and other factors. - Electronic data interchange and internet communication with customers concerning freight tendering, invoices, shipment status, and other information. - Electronic logging devices in our tractors to monitor drivers' hours of service.

-- Auxiliary power units installed on our company-owned tractors that allow us to decrease fuel costs associated with idling our tractors. - Fuel-routing software that optimizes the fuel stops for each trip to take advantage of volume discounts available in our fuel network.
+- Terrestrial based tracking and messaging that allows us to communicate with our drivers, obtain load position updates, provide our customers with freight visibility, and download operating information such as fuel mileage and idling time for the tractor engines and temperature setting and run time for the temperature-control units on our trailers. - Electronic data interchange and internet communication with customers concerning freight tendering, invoices, shipment status, and other information. - Electronic logging devices in our tractors to monitor drivers' hours of service. - Auxiliary power units installed on our company-owned tractors that allow us to decrease fuel costs associated with idling our tractors. - Fuel-routing software that optimizes the fuel stops for each trip to take advantage of volume discounts available in our fuel network.

 We believe this integrated approach to our marketing and operations, coupled with our use of technology, has allowed us to provide our customers with a high level of service and support our revenue growth in an efficient manner.
-For example, we produced a non-revenue mile percentage of 6.2% during 2018, which points to the efficiency of our operations and we believe compares favorably to other temperature-sensitive and dry van trucking companies.
+For example, we produced a non-revenue mile percentage of 7.1% during 2019, which points to the efficiency of our operations and we believe compares favorably to other temperature-sensitive and dry van trucking companies.